Being a Christian leader is hard.

 2. Love yourself the way God loves you

 In order to be a good leader you absolutely need to love yourself the way God does.
 Just as you are: A beloved daughter who He loves very much.
 Absolutely forgiven: No negative self talk or low blows when old wounds surface.
-Love yourself with grace, kindness, and encouragement, just like He does.
+You’re going to get hit with a lot of negative stuff from the ‘all lives matter’ and ‘your husband is your spiritual authority’ crowd so don’t feed that on the inside.
+When internalize so much of the misogyny in the world, and that starts to wreak havoc on our self-perception and just zaps our courage.
+But loving yourself the way God loves you, with grace, kindness, and encouragement, is the key to showing up fully and knowing the hate others are spewing, is all about their pain and insecurities, not your attributes.

 3. Stop hustling to earn approval, love, or whatever else you’ve been deprived of